sasithota/ShortenSwift/README.md

-# URL Shortener Project
+# ShortenSwift Project

-This is a simple URL shortener project that allows you to create short aliases for long URLs.
+ShortenSwift is a simple URL shortener project that allows you to create short aliases for long URLs.

 ## Getting Started